The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 space

-Separator for splitting a string which may contain multiple group values.
-It will only be used if the smallrye.jwt.path.groups property points to a custom claim whose value is a string.
-The default value is a single space because a standard OAuth2 scope claim may contain a space separated sequence.
+Separator for splitting a string which might contain multiple group values.
+It is only used if the smallrye.jwt.path.groups property points to a custom claim with a string value.
+The default value is a single space because a standard OAuth2 scope claim might contain a space-separated sequence.

 smallrye.jwt.claims.groups